aio-libs/aiohttp/docs/migration.rst

 5. `ClientResponse.raise_for_status()` raises :exc:`aiohttp.ClientResponseError` exception

+6. `ClientResponse.json()` is strict about response's content type, is content type does not match it raises :exc:`aiohttp.ClientResponseError` exception.
+   To disable content type check you can pass ``None`` as `content_type` parameter.

-6. `ClientSession.close()` is a regular function returning None, not a coroutine.
+7. `ClientSession.close()` is a regular function returning None, not a coroutine.